vasilyprokopov/digitalocean-kubernetes-cloudflare/README.md

 }
 ````

+Note how Cloudflare utilizes the `x-forwarded-for` attribute to pass the client's IP address to an origin server on DigitalOcean.
+This allows the origin server to track connections.
+Such data can later be used for business intelligence and other purposes.

 - Traffic will get encrypted between the client and Cloudflare.
 - Traffic will get encrypted between Cloudflare and DigitalOcean load balancer.
 - Traffic will not get encrypted between load balancer and Kubernetes worker nodes.